CDCRC-IITRPR/cdcrc_website/README.md

-# Official Website of CDCRC, IIT Ropar
+# Official Website of CDPC, IIT Ropar

 ## About

-The following repository contains the source code of the official website of Career Development and Corporate Relations Center, IIT Ropar.
+The following repository contains the source code of the official website of Career Development and Placement Cell, IIT Ropar.

 ![](./_docs/landing.png)